cifkao/nopdb/README.rst

   * **execute arbitrary code**, including modifying local variables
   * **enter an interactive debugger** like `pdb`

+NoPdb should run at least under CPython and PyPy.
+Most features should work under any implementation as long as it has :code:`sys.settrace()`.

 **Note:** This project is in its early development stage.
 Contributions and improvement ideas are welcome.

 Capturing function calls